Qantas A380View text

 The Qantas A380 interior contains two decks, interconnected by staircases fore and aft.
 The two levels provide the A380 with 49% more space than the B747-400.
 To avoid the ‘cinema’ effect of endless rows of seating, the cabins are partitioned.
 The Qantas layout provides 14 First Suites, 72 Business Suites, 32 Premium Economy Class seats and 332 Economy Class seats, for a total of 450 passengers.

 Marc oversaw the design of all aspects of the interior.
 The brief included hundreds of different objects, including all of the accessories – trays, glasses, plates, cutlery, blankets, coat hooks, carpets, bathroom fittings, door knobs, reading lights, textiles and so on – as well as fixtures and the highly sophisticated and technically advanced aircraft seats.
 Most of these objects had to be designed in four versions, one for each class: first, business, premium economy and economy.
 “It was a mammoth task.”

 The seating designed for the Qantas A380 across all of the classes incorporated advances in high-density cushioning materials, seating support frames, seat articulation mechanisms and fabrics.
 Space was gained through a reduction in bulk, providing considerable extra foot-room and space for a larger, high resolution digital screen.

-With the designs of the Skybed, the A380 and the Sydney & Melbourne First Class Lounges under his belt, Qantas appointed Marc their Creative Director in 2005, a position he held until 2014.
-Marc is now a Brand Ambassador for Qantas.
+With the designs of the Skybed, the A380 and the Sydney & Melbourne First Class Lounges under his belt, Qantas appointed Marc as their Creative Director in 2005, a position he held until 2014.
+Marc then served as a Brand Ambassador for Qantas from 2014-2018.

 The Chicago Athenaeum Good Design Award 2009